 Each individual judge's scores for the tied athletes will be compared on a columnby column basis with a dot being placed on top of the number for the athlete with the lower placing.
 All nine regular panel judge's scores (except alternative judges) will be included in the tie breaking calculations.
 The number of dots will be tallied for each of the tied athletes.
 The athlete with the greater number of dots will be declared the winner of the tie and will then receive the better placing.
-4. The scores for the Prejudging will be used to place the top 15 competitors from 1st place to 15th place.
-The top 6 competitors from the Prejudging will advance to the Finals and will start the Finals with zero points.

-5. The top 6 finalists will be announced just after the Prejudging.
+- 4. The scores for the Prejudging will be used to place the top 15 competitors from 1st place to 15th place.
+The top 6 competitors from the Prejudging will advance to the Finals and will start the Finals with zero points. - 5.
+The top 6 finalists will be announced just after the Prejudging.

-Article 10 - Assessing of the Elimination Round, Round 1 and Round 2 (Comparisons in Mandatory Poses)
+Article 10 - Assessing of the Elimination Round, Round 1 and Round 2 (Comparisons in Quarter Turns and Mandatory Poses)

-10.1 General:

-When assessing a competitor's physique, a judge should follow a routine procedure which will allow a comprehensive assessment of the physique as a whole.
-During the comparisons of the mandatory poses, the judge should first look at the primary muscle group being displayed.
+- 10.1 Round 1 is assessed using the following criteria: - 1.
+The judge should first assess the overall male athletic appearance of the physique.
+This assessment should begin at the head and extend downwards, taking the whole physique into account.
+The assessment, beginning with the general impression of the physique, should take into consideration the hair and facial features; the overall athletic development of the musculature; the presentation of a balanced, symmetrically developed physique; the condition of the skin and the skin tone; and the athlete's ability to present onstage with confidence. - 2.
+During the comparisons of the Mandatory Poses, the judge should first look at the primary muscle group being displayed.
 The judge should then survey the whole physique, starting from the head, and looking at every part of the physique in a downward sequence, beginning with general impressions, and looking for muscular bulk, balanced development, muscular density and definition.

-The downward survey should take in the head, neck, shoulders, chest, all of the arm muscles, front of the trunk for pectorals, pec-delt tie-in, abdominals, waist, thighs, legs and calves and feet.
-The same procedure for back poses will also take in the upper and lower trapezius, teres and infraspinatus, erector spinae, the gluteus group, the leg biceps group at the back of the thighs and calves and feet.
+The downward survey should take in the head, neck, shoulders, chest, all of the arm muscles, front of the trunk for pectorals, pec-delt tie-in, abdominals, waist, thighs, legs, calves and feet.
+The same procedure for back poses will also take in the upper and lower trapezius, teres and infraspinatus, erector spinae, the gluteus group, the leg biceps group at the back of the thighs, calves, and feet.

-A detailed assessment of the various muscle groups should be made during the comparisons, at which time it helps the judge to compare muscle shape, density, and definition while still bearing in mind the competitor's overall balanced development.
-The comparisons of the Mandatory Poses cannot be overemphasized as these comparisons will help the judge to decide which competitor has the superior physique from the standpoint of muscular bulk, balanced development, muscular density and definition.
+A detailed assessment of the various muscle groups should be made during the comparisons, at which time the judge has to compare muscle shape, density, and definition while still bearing in mind the competitor's overall balanced development.
+The comparisons of the Mandatory Poses cannot be over-emphasized as these comparisons will help the judge to decide which competitor has the superior physique from the standpoint of athletic balanced development, muscular density and definition.
+Detail description of the men's Mandatory Poses may be found in Appendix 1 to this Section.